 Do you have asbestos waste which you need to dispose of?
 If so, our asbestos waste collection and asbestos disposal services may be of interest.
-We summarise our services and discuss the topic in general below.
+We explain "what is asbestos waste", summarise our services and discuss the topic in general below.

 What is asbestos waste?